doph/arbtt2toggl/README.md

 **arbtt2toggl** is a python script that creates entries in Toggl by dumping logs from arbtt using the `arbtt-stats` cli tool.

 ## Setup
-Create a secrets.yaml file with your Toggl API key and workspace ID (and optionally, Project IDs).
-Follow the example in secrets_template.yaml
+Create a `secrets.yaml` file with your Toggl API key, Toggl workspace ID, arbtt timezone, and optionally, Toggl Project IDs you'd like to match arbtt projects with.
+Follow the example in `secrets_template.yaml`.

-Configure arbtt's `categorize.cfg` in a way that tags your entires `project:Name_Description`.
-Here's a sample from mine:
+Configure arbtt's `categorize.cfg` in a way that tags your entries `project:Name_Description`.
+Here's a sample from mine, which categorizes windows and adds a 25 character slice of the window title to the tag:
 ```
 -- Primary apps with titles as descriptions
 current window $program == ["chromium-browser","Navigator"] && current window $title =~ /^(.{0,25}).*/    ==> tag project:Web_$1,